 Results 1–10 of 27 for "Profile"X related to "Psychology well represented at NIDA..."
-Refine Your Search Refine Your Search TopicWomen & men (4)Race (3)Education (2)Children (1)Ethics (1) 4 more... [+] Testing issues (1)Therapy (1)Hide detailsDocument TypeProfileXYear2011 (4)Author/ContributorBaker, David (1)Canetto, Silvia Sara (1)Carneiro, Filipe Degani (1)Carnicom, Sara (1)Daly, Jennifer C. (1) 11 more... [+] Devonis, David (1)Faye, Cathy (1)Froese, Jared (1)Held, Lisa (1)Jaco-Vilela, Ana Maria (1)Kaslow, Nadine (1)Messias, Maria Claudia Novaes (1)Puglisi, Tom (1)Samejima, Fumiko (1)Valentine, Elizabeth (1)Vaughn, Kelli (1)Hide details Results 1–10 of 27 Previous 1 2 3 ...
-Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.Lula A. Beatty, PhDLula A. Beatty, PhD, a member of the Leadership Institute for Women in Psychology planning committee, is director of the Special Populations Office, Office of the Director, at the National Institute on Drug Abuse.Profile (January 2011)2.APA PresidentView the biography and work of 2014 APA President Nadine Kaslow, PhD.Profile 3.Helen L. Coons, PhD, ABPPHelen L. Coons, PhD, ABPP, is the chair for the Leadership Institute for Women in Psychology Executive Committee, the president and clinical director of Women’s Mental Health Associates, Philadelphia, and a Clinical Psychologist and board certified Clinical Health Psychologist who specializes in women’s health and mental health.Profile 4.Featured Psychologist: Glorisa J. Canino, PhDGlorisa J. Canino, PhD, is a professor at the School of Medicine, department of pediatrics, and the director of the Behavioral Sciences Research Institute, University of Puerto Rico, School of Medicine.
+Refine Your Search Refine Your Search TopicWomen & men (4)Race (3)Education (2)Children (1)Ethics (1) 4 more... [+] Intelligence (1)Obesity (1)Testing issues (1)Therapy (1)Hide detailsDocument TypeProfileXYear2011 (2)Author/ContributorBaker, David (1)Canetto, Silvia Sara (1)Carneiro, Filipe Degani (1)Carnicom, Sara (1)Daly, Jennifer C. (1) 13 more... [+] Devonis, David (1)Faye, Cathy (1)Froese, Jared (1)Griffin, James A. (1)Held, Lisa (1)Jaco-Vilela, Ana Maria (1)Kaslow, Nadine (1)Katz, Richard J. (1)Messias, Maria Claudia Novaes (1)Puglisi, Tom (1)Samejima, Fumiko (1)Valentine, Elizabeth (1)Vaughn, Kelli (1)Hide details Results 1–10 of 27 Previous 1 2 3 ...
+Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.Lula A. Beatty, PhDLula A. Beatty, PhD, a member of the Leadership Institute for Women in Psychology planning committee, is director of the Special Populations Office, Office of the Director, at the National Institute on Drug Abuse.Profile (January 2011)2.APA PresidentView the biography and work of 2014 APA President Nadine Kaslow, PhD.Profile 3.Featured Psychologist: Glorisa J. Canino, PhDGlorisa J. Canino, PhD, is a professor at the School of Medicine, department of pediatrics, and the director of the Behavioral Sciences Research Institute, University of Puerto Rico, School of Medicine.
 She is presently principal or co-principal investigator of several grants funded by the National Institute of Health.
 She has published substantially in the area of instrument psychometrics, psychiatric epidemiology, mental health services research, pediatric asthma and health disparities.
 Canino has been for the past 24 years a leading Latino researcher and her various research studies have resulted in more than 200 publications in scientific journals.
-Profile 5.James H. Bray, PhD: 2009 APA PresidentAPA President in 2009.Profile (January 2011)6.Sandra L. Shullman, PhDSandra L. Shullman, PhD, is a member of the Leadership Institute for Women in Psychology planning committee, is currently managing partner of the Columbus office of the Executive Development Group, an international leadership development and consulting firm.Profile 7.Jean Lau Chin, EdDRead the bio of Jean Lau Chin, EdD, a member of the Leadership Institute for Women in Psychology (LIWP).Profile 8.Federal Regulatory Officer for Protection of Human SubjectsI became the resident expert for questions involving behavioral research.
-It has been rewarding to help behavioral scientists understand regulations that may seem complex and oriented toward biomedical research, and to help biomedical scientists understand how the regulations should be applied in behavioral contexts.Profile 9.Elana J. Eisman, EdDRead the bio of Elana J. Eisman, EdD, executive director and director of professional affairs, Massachusetts Psychological Association, and a member of the LIWP committee.Profile 10.Rosalind S. Dorlen, PsyD, ABPPRosalind S. Dorlen, PsyD, ABPP, a member of the Leadership Institute for Women in Psychology planning committee, has been a full-time independent practitioner of psychology in Summit, N.J., for over 30 years specializing in the psychological treatment of adolescents, adults and couples.Profile Previous 1 2 3 ...
+Profile 4.James H. Bray, PhD: 2009 APA PresidentAPA President in 2009.Profile (January 2011)5.Sandra L. Shullman, PhDSandra L. Shullman, PhD, is a member of the Leadership Institute for Women in Psychology planning committee, is currently managing partner of the Columbus office of the Executive Development Group, an international leadership development and consulting firm.Profile 6.Rosalind S. Dorlen, PsyD, ABPPRosalind S. Dorlen, PsyD, ABPP, a member of the Leadership Institute for Women in Psychology planning committee, has been a full-time independent practitioner of psychology in Summit, N.J., for over 30 years specializing in the psychological treatment of adolescents, adults and couples.Profile 7.Jean Lau Chin, EdDRead the bio of Jean Lau Chin, EdD, a member of the Leadership Institute for Women in Psychology (LIWP).Profile 8.Nadine J. Kaslow, PhD, ABPPNadine J. Kaslow, PhD, ABPP, a member of the Leadership Institute for Women in Psychology planning committee, is professor with tenure, Emory University School of Medicine, Department of Psychiatry and Behavioral Sciences; chief psychologist, Grady Health System; and vice chair of the Department of Psychiatry and Behavioral Sciences.Profile 9.Federal Regulatory Officer for Protection of Human SubjectsI became the resident expert for questions involving behavioral research.
+It has been rewarding to help behavioral scientists understand regulations that may seem complex and oriented toward biomedical research, and to help biomedical scientists understand how the regulations should be applied in behavioral contexts.Profile 10.Elana J. Eisman, EdDRead the bio of Elana J. Eisman, EdD, executive director and director of professional affairs, Massachusetts Psychological Association, and a member of the LIWP committee.Profile Previous 1 2 3 ...
 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 27 for "Profile"X related to "Psychology well represented at NIDA..."